Research on the Garching Campus

-The School of Natural Sciences is not only the origin of the campus Garching, but remains one of the flagships of this extensive science park.
-Newly founded institutes and companies from different fields have enriched the campus Garching ever since and this development is foreseen to continue.
+The School of Natural Sciences established the Garching campus, and it remains one of the flagships of the extensive science park.
+Newly founded institutes and companies from different fields have enriched campus Garching ever since, and this development will continue.

-From fundamental research to the development of modern high-tech-applications: With more than 6.000 employees and more than 13.000 students the research campus Garching in the north of Munich is one of the biggest and most modern science and university centers in whole Europe.
-With the School of Natural Sciences and other TUM schools the campus Garching represents the largest location of the TUM.
-But also research institutions of the Max Planck Society, the Bavarian Academy of Sciences and Humanities, the ESO and the Ludwig-Maximilians-University have settled at this site.
-Many scientists from all countries and all fields of research are attracted by the scientific potentials due to the interdisciplinarity at the campus Garching.
+From fundamental research to the development of modern high-tech applications: With more than 6000 employees and more than 13000 students, the research campus in Garching north of Munich is one of the biggest and most modern science and university centers in all of Europe.
+With the School of Natural Sciences and other TUM Schools, campus Garching is TUM's largest location.
+Also, research institutions of the Max Planck Society, the Bavarian Academy of Sciences and Humanities, the European Supernova Planetarium and Visitor Center (ESO), and Ludwig Maximilian University of Munich (LMU) have settled at this site.
+Many scientists from all countries and all fields of research are attracted by the interdisciplinarity scientific potential at campus Garching.

 Associated research institutions at the campus Garching